UMNCodeWork/UMNCodeWork.github.io/README.md

 - _posts/blog for published

 ######Where do they show up on the live site?
 On the "Home" page.
-They are interspersed with other post types (events & projects), and all posts are then organized by the post date indicated in their file name.
+They are interspersed with all other post types (events & projects), and all posts are then organized by the post date indicated in their file name.

 ######What template should I use?
 ```